IgniteUI/igniteui-docfx/en/components/banner.md

     </igx-banner>
     ...
 ```
 The dismiss option (`'Nah.'`) does not require any further logic, so it can just call `rateBanner.close()`.
-The confirm action (`'Yah!'`) requires some additional logic, so we define it in the component definition.
+The confirm action (`'Yah!'`) requires some additional logic, so we define it in the component.

 ```typescript
 // banner.component.ts